Irozaih/trillo/README.md

 This is the second project from the [Jonas Schmedtmann's Advanced CSS and Sass course.](https://www.udemy.com/advanced-css-and-sass/ "Udemy | Advanced CSS and Sass: Flexbox, Grid, Animations and More!")
 Main goal of this project was to build a responsive landing page by using the **Flexbox CSS layout method**.

-Besides flexbox, the course covers the usage of SVG icons, BEM methodology, CSS variables, animations and transitions as well as Responsive Design, some handy CSS tricks and helpful online tools.
+Besides flexbox, the course covers the usage of SVG icons, BEM methodology, CSS variables, animations and transitions as well as responsive design, some handy CSS tricks and helpful online tools.

 ## Instructions